Focus on pengutronix vulnerabilities and metrics.

 These are the five CVEs with the highest CVSS scores for pengutronix, sorted by severity first and recency.

 barebox is a bootloader.
-In barebox from version 2016.03.0 to before version 2025.09.3 and from version 2025.10.0 to before version 2026.03.1, when creating a FIT, mkimage(1) sets the hashed-nodes property of the FIT signature node to list which nodes of the FIT were hashed as part of the signing process as these will need to be verified later on by the bootloader.
-However, hashed-nodes itself is not part of the hash and can therefore be modified by an attacker to trick the bootloader into booting different images than those that have been verified.
-This issue has been patched in barebox versions 2025.09.3 and 2026.03.1.
+In barebox from version 2016.03.0 to before version 2026.03.1 (and the corresponding backport to 2025.09.3), an attacker could exploit a FIT signature verification vulnerability to trick the bootloader into booting different images than those that were verified as part of a signed configuration. mkimage(1) sets the hashed-nodes property of the FIT signature node to list which nodes of the FIT were hashed as part of the signing process as these will need to be verified later on by the bootloader.
+However, hashed-nodes itself is not part of the hash and could therefore be modified to allow booting different images than those that have been verified.
+This issue has been patched in barebox versions 2026.03.1 and backported to 2025.09.3.

 common/password.c in Pengutronix barebox through 2021.07.0 leaks timing information because strncmp is used during hash comparison.